 Cavernous sinus thrombosis

-One month of increasing headaches, left proptosis added 7 days ago
+One month of increasing headaches with left proptosis having appeared 7 days ago.

 Loading Stack -